- Receive a 20% discount automatically with the purchase of a case (12 bottles).

 - Receive a 10% discount when you purchase 6-11 bottles by entering the discount code BUY 6 at checkout.

-Winemaking – Fruit for this cab was harvested on October 13th and inoculated with D80 yeast on October 15th.
-During 15 days of primary fermentation the must was punched down twice daily.
+Winemaking – Pinot noir fruit was harvested on September 24th and inoculated with W15 yeast on the same day.
+During 10 days of primary fermentation the must was punched down twice daily, after which the must went through extended maceration.
 The must was then pressed and wine racked to tote.
-After settling, wine was racked to barrel where malolactic fermentation occurred.
-The wine aged for 25 months in French and American oak barrels and was racked three times prior to bottling on December 8, 2021.
+After settling, the wine was racked to barrel where malolactic fermentation occurred.
+The wine aged for 15 months in neutral French oak and was racked two times prior to bottling in February 2023.
 The wine was not fined or filtered.

 Cooperage – DAMY (neutral)